-Richard heads up Thompsons' Trade Union Law Group, made up of six specialist lawyers working at national level and in the regions.
+Richard heads up Thompsons' Trade Union Law Group (TULG), made up of specialist lawyers working at national and regional level.

 Richard regularly give talks and lectures on employment law to clients both at events organised by Thompsons and external organisations such as the Institute of Employment Rights and the Industrial Law Society.

 He writes articles and commentary on employment law matters for Thompsons' own publications including Labour and European Law Review, as well as external publications.